os-autoinst/salt-states-openqa/README.md

 and accept the key on the master with `salt-key -y -a $host` with `$host` being the name of the host as announced by the salt-minion.

+Also ensure that the involved DNS server(s) need to have a valid reverse DNS entry so that each host is easily discoverable.

 For using Salt repositories locally, check them out and use commands from the "Local test deployment" section: